bitshares/bitshares-core/.github/ISSUE_TEMPLATE/bug_report.md

 * witness_node --version (optional)
 * Aditional Context (optional)

-Finally, press the 'submit issue' button.
+Finally, press the 'Submit new issue' button.
 The Core Team will evaluate and prioritize your Bug Report for future development.

 **Bug Description**
 A clear and concise description of what the bug is.